soren-cloud/ExO-EnableMailboxAuditLogging/README.md

 This script was developed as part of a blog [article] on [soren.cloud].

-*Note: This script is designed for execution in a Azure Automation runbook!*
+*Note: This script is designed for execution in an Azure Automation runbook!*

 ## Requirements